Create & Define Fields

 If you want to delete a field, simply click on the x in the upper right corner of the field.

 To create a Table, switch to the table portion of the Toolbox.
 Draw a red box around the entire table on your form, not including the header label row.
 Captricity will automatically create rows and columns, to which you can edit and add.
-For more instructions on how to create a Table, check out this support article.
+See Creating a Field Table for more information.

 You can review the fields you've created on your template by toggling to the listview presentation of fields.
 Click on the grey box with the horizontal lines above your Template, and you'll see a list of all the fields you've created.
 You can see the name, data type and subtype, and any special instructions you've added to the fields.
 If you click on a field, the toolbox will expand, allowing you to edit information about the field.
 If you click on the grey box with the rectangle, you'll be brought back to the main Template view, with the selected field highlighted in orange.